akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 :::

 :::tips
 If you select some [product models](/articles/what-about-products-variants.html#what-is-a-product-model) in the grid, the attributes will be updated on the product models and all its children variant products according to the [family variant](/articles/what-about-products-variants.html#what-is-a-family-variant) definition.
-For example, if the description (defined as `common attributes`) and the weight (defined for each variant product) is mass edited, the description will be updated on the product models and the weight on each child variant product of the selected product models.
+For example, if the description (defined as `common attributes`) and the weight (defined for each variant product) are mass edited, the description will be updated on the product models and the weight on each child variant product of the selected product models.
 :::

 ## Edit products attributes values